nvtkaszpir/quake-logo-wall-light/README.md

 ## 3D print

-* for 3d print - 500g of filament for 3d printer
+* for 3D print - under 500g of filament for 3D printer
-  (depends on the scale, assuming original 80×90cm), so you should be good with one spool of the filament of your choice color - whatever you like;
+  (depends on the scale, assuming original size), so you should be good with one spool of the filament of your choice color - whatever you like;